IBM/db2forzosdeveloperextension-about/docs/working-with-stored-procedures/deploying-running-and-debugging-stored-procedures-basics.md

 - Use the **Duplicate handling** option to specify the behavior of the deployment if the procedure already exists:

   - **Alter duplicates** modifies the CREATE PROCEDURE DDL to ALTER PROCEDURE if the procedure already exists.
+Optionally, you can choose not to activate the procedure upon deployment; otherwise, it's activated by default.

-    **Exception:** If you're using `CREATE OR REPLACE PROCEDURE`, which is available in Db2 12 function level 507 or later, this option does not result in any modifications.
+    **Exception:** If you're using CREATE OR REPLACE PROCEDURE, which is available in Db2 12 function level 507 or later, this option does not result in any modifications.

-  - **Drop duplicates** calls DROP PROCEDURE before running the CREATE PROCEDURE DDL if the procedure already exists.
+  - **Drop duplicates** calls DROP PROCEDURE before running the CREATE PROCEDURE DDL if the procedure already exists, creates the procedure, and activates it upon deployment.
+By default, Db2 activates the first version of a stored procedure.

   - **Treat duplicate deployments as errors** returns an error if the procedure already exists.
+If other versions of the procedure do not already exist, the procedure is created and activated upon deployment.
+By default, Db2 activates the first version of a stored procedure.

 **Note:** Not all options mentioned above are displayed due to screen size limit.